Mela13076/ai110-module2show-pawpal-starter/reflection.md

 **a.
 Constraints and priorities**

 - What constraints does your scheduler consider (for example: time, priority, preferences)?
+    -The scheduler considers available daily time, task priority, task duration, completion status, and scheduled time.
-- How did you decide which constraints mattered most?
+- How did you decide which constraints mattered most
+    - Priority and time availability mattered most because the goal is to complete the most important tasks without exceeding the owner’s available time.

 **b.
 Tradeoffs**

 - Describe one tradeoff your scheduler makes.
+    - The conflict detection only checks adjacent tasks after sorting by time instead of checking every possible pair.
 - Why is that tradeoff reasonable for this scenario?

-    - My detect_conflicts method by iterating over adjacent tasks using zip() instead of index-based loops, which improves readability and reduces indexing logic.
-Performance remains optimal at O(n log n) due to sorting, and no additional optimization is needed.
+    -It keeps the algorithm efficient and readable while still catching realistic scheduling conflicts.

 ---